ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Explaining a game to the students in ASL (in a beginning level class) often takes way too much time away from the game itself.
 I prefer for the students to spend time "playing and using ASL themselves" rather than watching me "mime and fingerspell" the rules of a game.

-Explaining games can be done in a no-voice class though by typing up the instructions for the game and sending the instructions home with the students to read prior to the next class period.
-Then play the game at the next class period.
-The students (most of them anyway) will have read about the game and readily pick up on how to play it in a no voice environment.
-You might want to use email for this or use a video display.
+Explaining games can be done in a no-voice class by typing up the instructions for the game and sending the instructions home with the students (or emailing them or posting it to their online class announcements area) to read prior to the next class period.
+Then play the game during the next class period.
+The students (many of them anyway) will have read about the game and will readily pick up on how to play it in a no-voice environment.
+You might want to post the instructions to an electronic display before class so students can read (or re-read) the instructions as they come in to class that day.

-In any case, whether you use voice or not, the real secret to success is preparation and teaching ability.
+In any case, whether you use voice or not, the real secret to classroom success is preparation and teaching ability.
 Preparation is a matter of getting off your duff and doing it.
-If you lack teaching ability I suggest you take a public speaking course, a drama course, and a course in classroom management.
+If you lack teaching ability I suggest you take a "train the trainer course," a drama course, and a course in classroom management.
 Also you might consider reading a few books on improving your interpersonal communication skills.
-And remember...have a good time!
+And remember -- have a good time!

 Remember how I said it isn't very convenient to bring a block of cheese to class?

 Technology has totally changed that.
-I use PowerPoint slides and literally bring thousands of objects, people, places, and scenarios to class with me and display them using a laptop and an LCD projector.
+Now it is common for instructors to use PowerPoint slides and literally bring hundreds of objects, people, places, and scenarios to class and display them using a laptop or even a phone and a projector.

-[Note: These days using technology in the classroom is standard procedure, but at the time I first wrote that, it was new and led to a fascinating examination of "computer-assisted ASL instruction" methodology.
+[Note: These days using technology in the classroom is standard procedure, but at the time I first wrote some of the above information the use of technology in the classroom was new and led to a fascinating examination of "computer-assisted ASL instruction" methodology.

-(Note: Marianne also asked my opinion about teaching with or without voice.)
+Marianne then went on to ask my opinion about teaching with or without voice.
+Below is my response:

 Marianne,